-The Forgiven plays out very much as a protracted moral discussion between two archetypical figure –”foils” as you aptly point out – what was your creative process like when you wrote the play?
+The Forgiven plays out very much as a protracted moral discussion between two archetypical figures –”foils” as you aptly point out – what was your creative process like when you wrote the play?

 When I wrote the play – it was quite the journey from sitting in an English prison cell, looking out over a rainy yard, and writing The Archbishop and the Antichrist by hand, in a prison notebook, to an LA premiere.
 That’s quite a journey.

 So, when I sat down and wrote, I was writing from the heart, not from the head.
 I was writing with no expectation.
 I thought I would hand this in – these 3 notebooks – I thought I would hand it into the people running the course who would mark it and I would get released from prison and return to life somehow.

 I didn’t know that they’d sent it off and entered it into the Amnesty International competition.
 I didn’t know that.

 Seven days after I was out of prison, I was sitting in a Salvation Army hostel, for homeless people in East London.
 I had 2 bottles of whiskey and I had 500 Benzedrine tablets.

 I was halfway through killing myself, when a staff member knocked on the door and said, “There’s a phone call for you.”